giulong/spectrum/.github/ISSUE_TEMPLATE/bug_report.md

 3. Runtime Environment: local or grid?
 4. Operating System:
 5. Spectrum version:
+6. Are tests running sequentially or in parallel?
+7. If parallel, what's the value of these two? junit.jupiter.execution.parallel.mode.default: junit.jupiter.execution.parallel.mode.classes.default

 **Expected behavior**
 A clear and concise description of what you expected to happen.